-Full Professor, Helmut Kallmann Chair for Music in Canada
+Full Professor, Helmut Kallmann Chair for Music in Canada; Director, Research Centre for Music, Sound, and Society in Canada

 |Degrees:||Ph.D., M.A.
 (U. California, San Diego), B. Mus.
 (U. Manitoba)|